mehstruslehpy/Documents/C++/gui/tcl_tk/RandChordsGui/Readme.md

 of a handful of chord types, then generates a few random extra tones.

 You don't have to use every chord from this, you don't have to use all of the notes it generates.
-This is just meant for inspirational guidelines out of random chords.
+This is just meant as a tool to experiment with.

-The most important thing is to have fun.
 # Demo:
 ![alt text](https://raw.githubusercontent.com/mehstruslehpy/Documents/master/C++/gui/tcl_tk/RandChordsGui/randChord.gif)